 It has been praised for its ethical business practices and ambition to change the attitudes South Africans have toward domestic workers.
 It now serves more than 10,000 monthly users across four South African cities through a network of about 1,500 workers.

 As working professionals in Cape Town, they needed someone to help manage their home while their regular house cleaner was away.
 Their attempts to find a suitable replacement became futile.
 It was at that point that the couple conceived the idea of SweepSouth.
 Rather than establishing competition to the longstanding relationships between employers and employees, SweepSouth positioned itself as a temporary solution or a once-off service.

 Each domestic worker meets with a representative of First National Bank (FNB) who advises each employee on their banking arrangements.
-FNB provides cost-effective banking solutions are that are proportional to each employees’ earnings Collaborating with one of the leading banks in South Africa was a strategic move that has had far-reaching outcomes.
+FNB provides cost-effective banking solutions that are proportional to each employees’ earnings.
+Collaborating with one of the leading banks in South Africa was a strategic move that has had far-reaching outcomes.

 Pandor and Ribić initially funded SweepSouth out of their own savings.
-As the startup has grown, they raised close to R 7-million from Venture Capitalists (VC).
+As the startup has grown, they raised close to R7 million from Venture Capitalists (VC).
 Among their investors are FNB’s EdgeGrowth and Newton Partners.
 The funding has come from within Africa, which is part of SweepSouth’s successful trajectory.

 SweepSouth won the SiMODiSA startup pitching prize and later became the first South African startup to be accepted into the 500 References Startups accelerator based in Silicon Valley.
 As a result of these prestigious accolades, Pandor and Ribić were given the opportunity to spend four months in San Francisco participating in the accelerator.